 Your business will need to obtain the appropriate sales and use tax licenses or permits if it does an activity governed by the state agency.

-For example, businesses that sell alcoholic beverages or perform transportation and logistics must obtain necessary licenses and permits from the Louisiana Department of Revenue(DOR).
+For example, businesses that sell alcoholic beverages or perform transportation and logistics must obtain necessary licenses and permits from the Louisiana Department of Revenue(LDR).